JullianDev/deno_signalr/README.md

 # Documentation
-**NOTiCE: This documentation is as of v0.3, usage may change drastically as it reaches v1**
+**NOTICE: This documentation is as of v0.3, usage may change drastically as it reaches v1**

 ## Importing